ahmedhussiien/Python-Data-Analysis-Notes/README.md

 # PythonDataAnalysisNotes
-Some of my notes on using python for data analysis
+Some of my notes on using python for data analysis from the book "Learning pandas" by Michael Heydt.
-Includes:
-* Some notes about data security & ethics.
-* GDPR and proper handling of data.
-* Notes from the book "Learning pandas" by Michael Heydt.